redeboer/pandaroot-wsl/README.md

 # PandaRoot container for WSL

 This page describes how to build and and run [PandaRoot](https://git.panda.gsi.de/PandaRootGroup/PandaRoot) inside a Docker container on [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about) (WSL).

-## 1. Windows Subsystem for Linux

 Install WSL following [these official instructions](https://learn.microsoft.com/en-us/windows/wsl/install).
 It's best to stick to the defaults: just chose Ubuntu as Linux distro.
 If you installed [Visual Studio Code](https://code.visualstudio.com), have a look at [this tutorial](https://code.visualstudio.com/docs/remote/wsl) on WSL and VSCode.

+## 1. Docker container

+The first part of these instructions focus on terminal commands only.
+The goal is to build the [PandaRoot](https://git.panda.gsi.de/PandaRootGroup/PandaRoot) source code within a Docker container that has [FairROOT](https://fairroot.gsi.de) installed.
+In [](#2-vscode-dev-container), we automate this process, so that the container launches directly when you start [VSCode](https://code.visualstudio.com).

-## 2. Install Docker
+### 1.1.
+Install Docker

 In a terminal in WSL, install [Podman](https://podman.io), which is can be used to run Docker containers without admin (`sudo`) rights.